Home/Legumes/Red Kidney Bean

 Instructions

 1. 1.
-In a pot, sauté onion and garlic until soft.
+In a pot, sauté the onion and garlic until translucent.

 2. 2.
-Add vegetable broth, red kidney beans, thyme, salt, and pepper, and bring to a boil.
+Add the vegetable broth, red kidney beans, thyme, salt, and pepper.
+Bring to a boil.

 3. 3.
-Stir in fresh spinach and simmer for 5 minutes before serving.
+Stir in the spinach and simmer for an additional 5 minutes before serving.

 Ingredients